icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-currency](https://github.com/nbfontana/ngx-currency) - Currency mask module for Angular.
 * [ngx-super-forms](https://github.com/naologic/ngx-super-forms) - This library adds some much-needed features on top of Angular forms and Reactive forms, to make it more developer friendly.
 * [tripetto](https://gitlab.com/tripetto) - Tripetto’s FormBuilder SDK contains fully customizable components for equipping apps and websites with a comprehensive form building and deploying solution.
 Follow this [quickstart](https://tripetto.com/sdk/docs/getting-started/usage-with-angular/) to use FormBuilder with Angular.
+* [ngx-smart-forms](https://github.com/AditechGH/ngx-smart-forms) - This workspace contains Angular libraries that streamline form handling and validation by simplifying form creation, validation, and error display, and offering advanced customization and performance boosts.

 ##### Form Controls